 Triquetra Altar Table: The Triquetra is Latin for “three cornered” and has come to represent three powerful symbols depending upon the meaning given to it.
 Mind, Body, Soul.
 Maid, Mother, Crone.
 Past, Present, Future.
 Also known as the Celtic Cross, or the Trinity Knot for Jesus, God, and the Holy Ghost.
 Small altar tables are great for placing offerings upon, or items being used in spellwork, rituals, and prayers.

 Pentagram Altar Table: The Pentacle is a powerful symbol that has come to represent magic and the elements of the natural and spiritual world.
 The 5 elements represented by the points are Spirit, Earth, Air, Water, and Fire.
 Small altar tables are great for placing offerings upon, or items being used in spellwork, rituals, or prayer.

 Altar Chime: The clear ringing of a bell is said to banish negative energies and spirits; even the mere presence of a bell can be protective.
 Many use the bell at the start of a ritual or ceremony to clear these negativities as well as to call upon the good.
 Some say it alerts deities to your actions so they may watch over you.

 Chime Candles: There is no shortage of purpose and use for these candles.
 Spells, meditation, celebrations, or even just simple prayer, chime candles are exceptionally useful.
 For spellwork, practitioners use colors to invoke specific intents and outcomes.
-Some anoint candles with essential oils to enhance effects (as well as to provide some aromatherapy).
+Some practitioners will anoint candles with essential oils to enhance effects or provide aromatherapy.